prime-mcgowan/Rewind/README.md

 ## Features

-1. User-friendly interface for entering a string to reverse.
+- User-friendly interface for entering a string to reverse.
-2. Reverses the user-inputted string and displays it on the webpage.
+- Reverses the user-inputted string and displays it on the webpage.
-3. Provides an alert with the reversed string.
+- Provides an alert with the reversed string.
-4. Includes a responsive design that adapts to different screen sizes.
+- Includes a responsive design that adapts to different screen sizes.

 ## Technologies Used

-HTML,
+- HTML
-CSS (Bootstrap framework)
+- CSS (Bootstrap framework)
-and JavaScript
+- JavaScript

 ## Getting Started

-Clone or download the project repository.
+- Clone or download the project repository.

-Open the index.html file in a web browser.
+2. Open the index.html file in a web browser.
-Enter a string in the input field and click the "Reverse" button.
+3. Enter a string in the input field and click the "Reverse" button.
-The reversed string will be displayed on the webpage, and an alert will pop up with the reversed string.
+4. The reversed string will be displayed on the webpage, and an alert will pop up with the reversed string.

 ## Project Structure

-index.html: The main HTML file containing the structure of the webpage. css/site.css: Custom CSS styles for the project. js/site.js: JavaScript file with event listeners and logic for reversing the string and displaying the alert. img/: Folder containing images used in the project.
+- `index.html`: The main HTML file containing the structure of the webpage.
+- `css/site.css`: Custom CSS styles for the project.
+- `js/site.js`: JavaScript file with event listeners and logic for reversing the string and displaying the alert.
+- `img/`: Folder containing images used in the project.